 Moving around the island is affordable.
 For public transportation; taxi’s cost between 1 euro (400naira) and 5 euros (2k).
 There’s mini buses called “collectivo” which cost 50 escudos (200naira), the long Sol atlantico buses (pictured above) costs 40 escudos (150naira), car rental cost 45 euros (18k) per day depending on the type pf vehicle you choose.

-*keep in mind that renting a car in Cape Verde does not include full insurance and you may have to pay a deposit of about $300 (107k) to cover any damages you make to the vehicle.
+*Renting a car in Cape Verde does not include full insurance and you may have to pay a deposit of about $300 (107k) to cover any damages you make to the vehicle.
 If no damage is found on the car upon return, 100% of your money will be refunded back to you.

-Cape Verde is an amazing place and there’s no lack of things to do and see within its 9 islands.
+Cape Verde is an amazing place and there’s no lack of things to do and see within it’s 9 islands.

 To Learn more on how to visit Cape Verde, contact me.